keeps/roda/deploys/standalone/README.md

 ## Development

-In order to successfuly the instructions ahead, these pre-requisites are necessary:
+In order to successfuly run the instructions ahead, these pre-requisites are necessary:

 - Java 17
 - Maven 3.8.6 or greater